Hamilton Road Quarter

 Have your say on the improved proposals

-Please use the link below to access a copy of the boards, which will also be on public display at the ‘What’s next in Sudbury’ event on the 16th to 18th June 2022 in the Town Hall.
+Please use the link below to access a copy of the boards, which were also be on public display at the ‘What’s next in Sudbury’ event on the 16th to 18th June 2022 in the Town Hall.

 Following the end of the consultation period, all feedback will be reviewed and considered for the next phase of design work and form part of the Levelling Up Fund Round 2 bid.